Old Calculator Museum Advertising & Documentation Archive

 The Sharp Compet 30 (CS-30B) is an update to original version of this

-a reduced cost version of Sharp's first silicon trasistor-based
+a reduced cost version of Sharp's first silicon transistor-based

 desktop calculator, the Compet 20.

-The B version of the Compet 30 appears to have been introduced sometime
+The B version of the Compet 30 was introduced sometime

-in the Spring of 1967, shortly after the introduction of Sharp's first
+in the Spring of 1967, shortly after the introduction of Sharp's stated

 reclusive Compet 31 (CS-31A), which